-To promote the long-term conservation of the world’s Syngnathiform (seahorses, pipefishes, and their relatives) and Gasterosteiform (sticklebacks and their relatives) fishes through the illumination and alleviation of threats to wild populations and their ocean habitat.
+To promote the long-term conservation of the world’s Syngnathiform (seahorses, pipefishes, seadragons and their relatives) through the illumination and alleviation of threats to wild populations and their ocean habitat.

 Who We Are

-As the recognized global authority on seahorses, pipefishes, sticklebacks, and their relatives, we are dedicated to the conservation of these important fishes.
+As the recognized global authority on seahorses, pipefishes, seadragons, and their relatives, we are dedicated to the conservation of these important fishes.

 The SPS SG is managed by Project Seahorse, a global marine conservation organization with expertise in seahorses and their relatives.

-Amanda Vincent is the co-founder and Director of Project Seahorse and a professor at the University of British Columbia’s Fisheries Centre, Canada.
+Amanda Vincent is the co-founder and Director of Project Seahorse and Professor at The University of British Columbia’s Institute for the Oceans and Fisheries, Canada.
 She has a PhD in marine biology from the University of Cambridge and was Darwin Senior Research Fellow at the University of Oxford from 1994 to 1996.
 She is considered the leading authority on seahorse biology and conservation, and in 2000 was named a Pew Fellow in Marine Conservation.
-She also serves as a Marine Representative on the IUCN Red List Committee and is a member of the IUCN SSC Marine Conservation Subcomittee.
-Twitter: @AmandaVincent1
+She is the Chair of the IUCN SSC Marine Conservation Committee and also serves as a Marine Representative on the IUCN Red List Committee.

 J. Pedro Andrade is Full Professor at the University of the Algarve and Head of the Fisheries Biology and Hydroecology (FBH) research group of the Center for Marine Sciences (CCMar).
 He graduated in Biology (University of Lisbon, 1982).
 His research focuses on fisheries resource management, studying the age, growth, reproduction and diet of several fish and cephalopod species.
 As member of the teaching staff of the University of the Algarve, he has continuous teaching activity in Marine Biology and Fisheries (since 1983) and Aquaculture and Fisheries (since 2005).